ATCode83/mathacarta-github/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md).
 Bug reports and focused pull requests are welcome.
 Please describe your browser version and reproduction steps, and remove personal or confidential information.

 ## License
-Original MathaCarta code is under the [MIT License](LICENSE), copyright 2026 Avery Carr.
-Commercial reuse is permitted subject to its terms.
-Bundled third-party files retain their own licenses; see [NOTICE.md](NOTICE.md).
+Original MathaCarta code is copyright © 2026 Avery Carr.
+All rights reserved.
+See LICENSE for terms.
+Third-party components retain their respective licenses.

 MathaCarta is an independent project, not endorsed by arXiv or Mozilla.